 LinkedIn is a powerful resource.
 Many companies, large and small, utilize LinkedIn as part of their sales process.
 There are hundreds of technology tools on the market that help you easily extract data from the platform and use the information for a variety of purposes during the sales process.
 Since LinkedIn has around a half-billion professionals registered, what better way to find others to do business with than there?

 While this is certainly a convenient way to find and communicate with other professionals with the possibility of a mutually beneficial relationship, it’s important to avoid abusing the privilege of having this access.
 Most importantly, it’s critical not to spam the email addresses of those in your network just because you have access to them.
 Although they agreed to join your network on LinkedIn, they didn’t opt-in to be solicited through your email marketing service.
 This one mistake will cost you customers and connections as well as cause damage to your brand and reputation.
-We’ll dive deeper into this topic in our next post.
+We dive deeper into the proper way to use LinkedIn as a sales and marketing channel with our clients as we develop their marketing strategy.